-This article will focus on the MITRE ATT&CK framework and also explore other common IR frameworks.
+This article will focus on how security teams can leverage the MITRE ATT&CK framework in Panther to bolster incident response.

-The MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) framework is a guide for incident responders.
-It outlines the various stages of an attack, from reconnaissance to post-exploitation, and provides guidance on detecting and defending against these stages.
+The MITRE ATT&CK framework is a guide for incident responders that outlines the various stages of an attack, from reconnaissance to post-exploitation.
+It provides guidance on detecting and defending against the respective stages of an attack.
 The framework also includes a catalog of technologies that attackers may use, as well as exploitation techniques and toolsets.

-What makes the framework so crucial for security teams is how it enables threat researchers to keep up to speed with cybercriminals and attackers.
+What makes the framework so crucial for security teams is how it enables threat researchers to stay up-to-date with common attack techniques.

 MITRE ATT&CK provides a set of tactics used by attackers against their targets.
-These are often referred to as “attack vectors” or “tactics” because they represent specific ways in which attackers attempt to gain access to systems on behalf of themselves or others.
-The framework is organized into three categories: Targets, Techniques and Tactics.
+These are often referred to as “attack vectors” or “tactics” because they represent specific ways in which attackers attempt to gain access to systems as part of a kill chain.
+The framework is organized into three categories: Targets, Techniques, and Tactics.
 Each category contains sub-categories that describe different aspects of an attack vector.

 Depending on what you are trying to protect, there are several separate MITRE Attack Matrices available.

 Here’s how the framework operates: It starts with a vast army of industry researchers and experts, whose mission is to discover new threats, vulnerabilities, and attack methods.
 The data and insight uncovered from their research are leveraged to establish enough significant intelligence data to bolster the MITRE ATT&CK framework.
 This real-time intelligence is relayed to the security community (and vendors) to maintain and grow the knowledge base.
 When used to its potential, the framework provides organizations with more robust and near-real-time security solutions.

 Essentially, MITRE takes adversary tactics and techniques from real-world attacks and turns them into learning tools that organizations can incorporate into their security strategy.